 Puree blue berries, strawberries and blackberries with a small container of plain yogurt.

-strawberries and banana with plain yogurt.
+Strawberries and banana with plain yogurt.

-Freeze his favorite kibble in yogurt.
+Freeze your dog’s favorite kibble in yogurt.

 Freeze small meat balls in chicken or beef stock.